nazuke/SEOMacroscope/README.md

 > [https://github.com/nazuke/SEOMacroscope/releases](https://github.com/nazuke/SEOMacroscope/releases)

-The C# solution itself may be opened and run using SharpDevelop 5 or Visual Studio; it may also compile and run using MonoDevelop.
+The C# solution is now being developed with Visual Studio 2017.

-Open the solution in SharpDevelop or Visual Studio, ensure that the references are satisfied, set build to **Debug**, compile and run.
+Open the solution in Visual Studio 2017 or later, ensure that the references are satisfied, set build to **Debug**, compile and run.

 ## USAGE